Can Invisalign Close Missing Tooth Gap?: An Effective Solution in 2026

 Dental bonding

 Tooth bonding is ideal for tiny gaps or if a chipped tooth is the reason behind the gap.
 The dentist uses UV light to bond tooth-coloured resin to the tooth.
 This option is however the least strong or long-lasting.
+At Dental Designs clinic, all your issues associated with your teeth or gum will be addressed by our accredited dentists.

 Dental veneers

-Since dental veneers are highly customisable, they are suitable to treat minor teeth gaps by making them slightly larger than your natural teeth.
-To make it more natural, more veneers can be done to equalize the gaps and make the teeth more proportionate and natural.
+Since dental veneers are customisable, they are suitable to treat minor teeth gaps by making them slightly larger than your natural teeth.
+To make it more natural, more veneers can be done to equalise the gaps and make the teeth more proportionate and natural.
 The dentist first matches the veneer to your natural teeth colour and removes a thin layer of enamel from your tooth to bond the upper teeth sit veneer.

 Dental implants